unHuesio/music-admin/README.md

 - React router: to handle routes
 - React hook form: to handle forms
 - React query: to handle api/fetch
-- Tailwind: to have easy premade style to use
+- Tailwind: to have easy premade base style
 - Vitest: for testing components

 #### Commands